watch - American Butler

 <Back

-Find out why the Starbucks logo is so unique, why their coffee is pricey, and how the founders managed to increase coffee profits by 5,000%.
-Read on to discover how former hippie teachers built a global coffee empire.
+We explored the meaning behind that odd mermaid logo, why their coffee is so pricey, and how Starbucks turned beans into 5,000x profit.
+Read on to discover how a group of hippie teachers built a coffee empire.
 Make coffee, not war!

 “Cappuccino for American Butler readers!”

-Starbucks is the trendiest and most recognizable coffeehouse chain in any major city.
-In the U.S., there’s even a Starbucks index, akin to the Big Mac index, which gauges the economy based on the price of a cup of coffee.
-A cardboard cup with the green siren logo and your name written in marker has become a symbol of a full-fledged lifestyle, not just in America but worldwide.
+Starbucks is one of the most iconic and recognizable coffee chains in any major city.
+In the U.S., there’s even a so-called Starbucks Index — similar to the Big Mac Index — which evaluates the economy based on the price of a cup of coffee with a green siren on it.
+That cardboard cup, marked with your name in black marker, has become a symbol of a complete lifestyle, not only in America but around the world.

-Let's explore where the siren has traveled over nearly 50 years, what connects it to a group of pacifist hippies, and why Starbucks coffee is more than just coffee.
+Let’s take a closer look at where the siren has sailed over the past 50 years, what ties it to pacifist circles, and why Starbucks coffee really is more than just coffee.

-Many people know that the genius behind the Starbucks empire is Howard Schultz.
-However, the story didn't start with him but rather with three hippie friends from Seattle: a not-so-successful writer named Gordon Bowker, a history teacher named Zev Siegl who was fired for his pacifist views, and an English teacher named Jerry Baldwin.
+Many people have heard of the visionary president of the Starbucks empire, Howard Schultz, but the story actually started long before he came on the scene — with a group of hippies.
+Three friends from Seattle: a struggling writer named Gordon Bowker, a history teacher Zev Siegl who was fired for his pacifist views, and an English teacher Jerry Baldwin.

-Soon after, they saved enough money to buy their first equipment, allowing them to roast coffee beans right in the shop.
-Within a few years, the company had five stores and a coffee factory, and several cafes and restaurants sourced their coffee exclusively from Starbucks.
+Later, the trio pooled their money to buy equipment that allowed them to roast coffee beans directly in-store.
+Within a few years, Starbucks had five retail locations and its own roasting facility.
+Several cafes and restaurants were sourcing their coffee exclusively from Starbucks.

 Drinking coffee, tea or ordinary water is a matter of taste, but to feel the real atmosphere of the American Starbucks exactly owes everyone.